Ada-Developers-Academy/ada-CS-Fundamentals-Internship/07-algorithms/class-lesson.instructor.md

 ### !end-callout

-## Stacks & Queues Introduction - 10 minutes
+## Algorithmic Strategies Introduction - 10 minutes

-Then follow the 1st part of the [activity](./01-stacks-and-queues.md) reviewing stacks & queues, abstract data types & the use of the modulus operator when traversing a list.
+Then follow the 1st part of the [activity](./01-stacks-and-queues.md) reviewing divide & conquer, greedy algorithms and dynamic programming and answer questions about the coding examples.

 Specifically reinforce:

-- The utility of Abstract Data Types
-- The core stack & queue functions
-- The use of the `%` operator to traverse a circular buffer
-    - Students have trouble understanding how to wrap around a list without using an `if` statement.
-Instead of using `front = (front + 1) % size`, they will use an if statement.
-It's not a huge deal, but can be helpful to simplify code.
+- How to identify the strategies.
+- Where to use them.
+- Terminology such a memoization, and recursion

-## Livecodes - 20 minutes
+## Livecodes - 30 minutes

-In the livecode walk through a sample stack coding problem and the constructor/`enqueue` method:
+In the livecode walk through both the Newman Conway problem and Word Break.
+Word Break is intentionally similar to the in class group exercise.

 Remember to: